-A competence matrix is a useful tool for visually mapping your staff’s core competences.
-This article explains what a competence matrix is and how you can create your own in four simple steps.
+A competence matrix is a useful tool for visually mapping your staff’s core competencies.
+This article first explains what a competence matrix is, then how you can use it and lastly, and lastly how you can create one for your business in four simple steps.

 What is a competence matrix?

-Competence matrices are similar to skills matrices, except – as the name suggests – they focus more on the competences existing or missing within your organization and less on skills.
+Competence matrices are similar to skills matrices, except – as the name suggests – they focus more on the competences that are existing or missing within your organization and less on skills.

 The terms ‘competence’ and ‘skill’ are often used interchangeably, but they don’t actually mean the same thing.
 A skill is more specific and is often a component of a broader competence.
 Read more about the the differences between skills and competences in our article on this very subject.